kguralpdx/sql-challenge/README.md

 ## Overview

-Through data engineering, design tables to hold employee data that is found in six CSV files, create a SQL database in PostgreSQL to house those tables and data, and then import the data for data analysis.
+Employee data from the 1980s and 1990s was stored in six CSV files.
+In order to analyse this data more easily, the data needed to be imported into tables in a *PostgreSQL* database.
+Through data engineering, tables were designed to hold the employee data in those six CSV files, a SQL database was created in *PostgreSQL* to house those tables and data, and then the data was imported for data analysis.

-As a bonus, then try to determine if the data is fake using a histogram and bar chart.
+Then as a bonus, the goal was to determine if the data is fake using a histogram and bar chart.

 ### Files